5pence/Life-Expectancy-Correlation/README.md

 ###How was it deployed and tested
 By using Git locally as my VCS (Version Control System) and then uploading to Github.
-It was tested by selecting countries on the dropdown list and interacting with each graph element and seeing the changes in others.
+It was tested by selecting countries on the drop down list and interacting with each graph element and seeing the changes in others.
 It was also cross-checked with the original comma separated value file to ensure the correct data was being reported.